-The Children’s Ministries Department provide multiple ministries that develops children to become citizens of the kingdom of God by providing religious education to children.
+The Children’s Ministries Department provides multiple ministries that develop children to become citizens of the kingdom of God by providing religious education to children.

 Adventist Development and Relief Agency (ADRA) headquartered in Silver Spring, Maryland, is the global humanitarian agency of the Seventh-day Adventist Church.
 ADRA seeks to identify and address social injustice and deprivation in developing countries.

 The Religious Liberty department promotes and maintains religious liberty, with particular emphasis upon the liberty of conscience.
 Religious liberty includes the human right to have or adopt the religion of your choice and includes the right to observe days of rest and worship in accordance with the precepts of one’s religion.

 Our goal is to teach and preach God’s principles for handling money.
 To provide resources for the local church to aid in personal and church finance.
 Our constituency is provided with information and educational material to inspire members to financial faithfulness.
 Information on tithes and offerings and related matters are also available from this department.

 The Auditing Department ensures and provides an overview of the credibility of financial systems of the church, in order to assist church administrators (pastors, elders, church board) as well as members in their mission.
 That is proclaiming the everlasting gospel in our territory of Tobago and throughout the world.

 - The Adventist Development and Relief Agency (ADRA) International is a humanitarian agency operated by the Seventh-day Adventist Church for the purpose of providing individual and community development and disaster relief.